suhancz/dracut-sshd/README.md

           -e 's@^\(ExecStart=/usr/sbin/sshd\) -D@\1 -e -D@' \
           -i \
           /usr/lib/dracut/modules.d/46sshd/sshd.service

-It's enabled, by default - unless the Dracut network module is missing.
-Thus:

-    # dnf install -y dracut-network

-(this package also contains the [`systemd-networkd`][networkd] Dracut module)

-When installing from copr, `dracut-network` is automatically installed as dependency.

 Make sure that `/root/.ssh/authorized_keys` contains the right keys, as it's included in the [initramfs][iramfs]: